Diffusion scale tightness of invariant distributions of a large-scale flexible service system: Introduction

 If under a given control policy the system is stable, i.e., roughly speaking, it has a stationary distribution such that the queues are stochastically bounded, then the average number of occupied servers in a stationary regime is of course $O(r)$.
 A ``good'' control policy would keep the steady-state system state within $O(\sqrt{r})$ of its {\em equilibrium point}, which depends on the system parameters and on the policy itself.
 More precisely, this means that the sequence (in $r$) of the system stationary distributions, centered at equilibrium point and scaled down by $r^{-1/2}$, is tight.
 We will refer to this property as {\em $r^{1/2}$-scale, or diffusion-scale, tightness (of invariant distributions)}.

 It is typically easy to construct a policy ensuring the diffusion-scale tightness, {\em if the system parameters $\lambda_i$ and $\mu_{ij}$ are known in advance}.
 (It is natural to assume that pool sizes {\em are} available to any control policy.)
 In this case the equilibrium point can be computed in advance, and then the appropriate fractions of each input flow routed to appropriate server pools.
 (See discussion in \cite{SY10}.)
 It is much more challenging to establish this property for ``blind'' policies, which do not ``know'' parameters $\lambda_i$ and $\mu_{ij}$.
 In fact, as shown in \cite{SY10}, under a very natural {\em Largest-Queue, Freest-Server Load Balancing} (LQFS-LB) algorithm (which is a special case of the QIR policy in \cite{Gurvich_Whitt}), the diffusion-scale tightness does not hold in general.
 LQFS-LB assumes that the set of allowed "activities" $(ij)$ (those with $\mu_{ij}>0$) is known (while the actual $\mu_{ij}$ values may not be) and forms a tree in the graph with vertices being customer and server types -- let us refer to this as the {\em tree assumption}; otherwise, the LQFS-LB is blind.

 Another example of a blind policy (which also requires the tree assumption) is the {\em Leaf Activity Priority} (LAP) algorithm, introduced in \cite{SY2012}.
+(LAP policy is formally defined in Section~\ref{section:model}, and its features and assumptions, including the tree assumption, are discussed in Section~\ref{sec-lap-discussion}.)
 It was shown in \cite{SY2012}, that LAP ensures $r^{1/2+\epsilon}$-scale tightness of invariant distributions, for any $\epsilon>0$.